The International Community School (ICS) is a DeKalb County, Georgia Charter School

 International Community School

-Vision: The International Community School seeks staff and families who are committed to the vision of creating a supportive community of students, staff and parents, learning from each other and celebrating diversity.
-The school seeks to build and nurture the Beloved Community that Dr. Martin Luther King worked for.
+Vision: The international Community School (ICS) seeks staff and families who are committed to the vision of creating a supportive community of students, staff and parents, learning from each other and celebrating diversity.
+The school seeks to build and nurture the Beloved Community that Dr. Martin Luther King envisioned.

-Mission: The International Community School provides refugee, immigrant and local children with an international education at the elementary school level.
+Mission: The International Community School provides refugee, immigrant and local children with a rigorous and holistic education at the elementary school level.
 The school explores and celebrates cultural differences in a challenging, nurturing and intentionally multi-ethnic environment.

 ICS has met the requirements for No Child Left Behind for the past four years, since it began.
 It was commended by the Georgia Board of Education this year, one of two schools for disadvantaged children to receive the commendation.
 ICS began tracking evaluative measures last school year, and expects to see the trends in the school over the next few years.

-ICS began operation during the 2002-2003 school year and has grown to be one of the most successful charter schools in the state, with some 380 students enrolled for the fall of 2007.
+Since founded in 2002, ICS has grown to be one of the most successful charter schools in the state, with an anticipated 432 students enrolled in the fall of 2014.